mattyImry/Nonna-s-Kitchen_MS3-Code-Institute/README.md

 * As a User logged in I want to be able to log out.
 * As a User logged in I want to be able to contact the developer by usign the contact page form.
 * As the Developer I want to be able to view all Users recipes.
-* As the Admin I want to be able to delete recipes and accounts.
+* As the Admin I want to be able to delete recipes.

 ## **_Features_**